RSGBelgium/rsgbelgium-website/_posts/2018-02-12-looking-back-and-looking-forward.markdown

 Our new website has been up and running for a few months now, but there are definitely some areas left which can still be improved upon.
 So far we've updated our [organization page](/organization/), eased the process of [joining Slack](/slack/) and tweaked a number of aesthetic choices.

 There's more in store, however!
 For example, we are playing with the idea of creating a contribution page to thank and congratulate members for their work.
-A member list is also on the table, since connecting people based on their research interest is the main goal of this network, after all.
+A member list is also on the table, since connecting people based on their research interests is the main goal of this network, after all.

 ### Student Symposium 2018